grinnell-cs/csc151-images/pages/syllabus.md

 The CS department also provides **individual tutors** as needed.
 If you find yourself struggling with the material, please let me know and I'll work with our peer education coordinator to get one assigned to you.

-Finally, if you would like to discuss things in more detail—--course content, more general questions about computer science, or other things—--feel free to schedule a meeting with me, either [during office hours](https://bit.ly/book-samr) or, if those don't work, by sending me a message with available times.
+Finally, if you would like to discuss things in more detail---course content, more general questions about computer science, or other things---feel free to schedule a meeting with me, either [during office hours](https://bit.ly/book-samr) or, if those don't work, by sending me a message with available times.

 Note that if I find that you have fallen behind on assignments or are showing difficulty on quizzes or learning assessments, I will invite you to meet with me.
 Please accept those invitations; they are intended to be supportive, not punative.